AppleCare Technical Support

 A:Ignore prompts and keep saying "Service Adviser".

 A:Yes!
-This call center operates 24 hours a day, 7 days a week.
-The least busy day is Wednesday, and the most busy day is Monday.
+This phone number operates 24 hours a day, 7 days a week.
+The least busy day is Thursday, and the most busy day is Monday.
 See below for more and to learn where this data comes from.

 This is the #3 most popular AppleCare phone number out of 4.
-Click below to go back to the main customer service number and other contact information:
+Click above to go back to the main customer service number and other contact information, including AppleCare email addresses, twitter handles, and live chat options.

 More AppleCare Customer Phone Numbers